petemcfarlane/queues/docs/queueing.md

 - Easy to use and integrate with Symfony
 - Already in use on the project

+---

-- Offers an abstraction layer on top of several queues
+# QPush Offers an abstraction layer on top of several queues

 - AWS SNS
 - IronMQ
-	- Sync _(Immediately dispatch and resolve queued events)_
+- Sync
-	- File _(maybe useful for debugging or dev?)_
+- File
-	- Custom _(Implement the ProviderInterface)_
+- Custom

 ---